dtudk/pythonsupport-page/docs/recommendations/conda.rst

 This ``conda`` provider defaults to not use any Anaconda channels, and will thus be the easiest one to ensure no license violations.

+This is the ``conda`` provider that our guides will install for you.
+It is not under any license terms and can be used for teaching and/or commercial use.

 .. _rec-conda-students: